-We hedge prices of petroleum products by utilizing physical purchase and sale agreements and exchange-traded futures contracts.
+We hedge prices of petroleum products by utilizing physical purchase and sale agreements and exchangetraded futures contracts.
 These hedging arrangements do not eliminate all price risks, could result in fluctuations in quarterly or annual financial results and could result in material cash obligations that could negatively impact our financial position or our ability to pay distributions to our unitholders.
 Further, non-compliance with our risk management policies and procedures could result in significant losses.

 We hedge our exposure to price fluctuations for our petroleum products purchase and sale activities by utilizing physical purchase and sale agreements and exchange-traded futures contracts.
 To the extent these hedges do not qualify for hedge accounting treatment or are not designated as hedges, or if they result in material amounts of ineffectiveness, we could experience material fluctuations in our quarterly or annual reported results of operations.
 We may be required to post margin in connection with these hedges, which could result in material and unpredictable demands on our liquidity.
 These contracts may be for the purchase or sale of product in markets for a time frame different from those in which we are attempting to hedge our exposure, resulting in hedges that do not eliminate all price risks.
-In addition, our product sales and hedging operations involve the risk of non-compliance with our risk management policies.
-We cannot assure you that our processes and procedures will detect and prevent all violations of our risk management policies, particularly if deception or other intentional misconduct is involved.
-If we incur a material loss related to commodity price risks, including non-compliance with our risk management policies and procedures, our quarterly or annual results of operations or cash flows could be negatively impacted, which could have a negative impact on our unit price.
-Further, our requirement to post material amounts of margin in connection with our hedges could negatively impact our liquidity and our ability to pay distributions to our unitholders.
+In addition, our product sales and hedging operations involve the risk of non-compliance with our risk management policies, particularly if deception or other intentional misconduct is involved.
+If we incur a material loss related to commodity price risks, including non-compliance with our risk management policies, our quarterly or annual results of operations or cash flows could be negatively impacted, which could have a negative impact on our unit price.
+Further, our requirement to post material amounts of margin in connection with our liquidity and our ability to pay distributions to our unitholders.